 Rage Against The Machine

-The main objective of this project is to manage the communication surrounding concerts organized at our school by creating visual and written content, such as posters, flyers, and web-to-print stickers.
+The challenge is to collaboratively create the visual communication for these events by producing visual and written content, such as posters, flyers, and web-based stickers for printing.

 Image 1